Rex--/gomap/README.md

                   Else it prints all the functions in the file.
   * stat       - Gives the stats for the current project.
 Includes lots of random stuff :) (4 things)
+  * search     - Searches all the files for the string you provide as an argument.